If you want to run an effective sales team today, you need to own your data and have an effective and rigorously tested sales reporting strategy.

 Real-world data means more accurate projections regarding revenue, which influences everything from your sales strategy to hiring reps and beyond.

-Keep in mind that you’ll likely need more than one sales report template to give yourself a comprehensive view of your company’s strategy.
+There are many different types of sales reports.
+Keep in mind that you’ll likely need more than one sales report format to give yourself a comprehensive view of your company’s strategy.
 That said, you don’t need all of the templates below to get started with reporting.

-Any combination of the following can help you better predict and forecast your sales team’s performance in the future.
+Any combination of the following sales report samples can help you better predict and forecast your team’s performance in the future.

 A sales pipeline template covers the status and progress of your team’s deals, all broken down per-quarter.
-This spreadsheet represents a straightforward way to predict and forecast your deals in Excel if you don’t yet have a dedicated reporting tool or CRM.
+This spreadsheet represents a straightforward way to predict and forecast your deals in Microsoft Excel or Google sheets if you don’t yet have a dedicated reporting tool or CRM.

 2. Weekly sales report